LearnDash Review – Our Top WordPress LMS

-Note that, with videos, you’re better off using a video-hosting service like YouTube, Vimeo, or Wistia, and then embedding them via an external link.
+Note that, with videos, you’re better off using externally hosted videos from a video-hosting service like YouTube, Vimeo, or Wistia, and then embedding them via an external link.

 On the other hand, if you don’t have pre-existing content and need to create some from scratch, no worries!
-LearnDash has a Course Builder feature that allows you to do just that!
+LearnDash has an Online Course Builder feature that allows you to do just that!
 Just go to LearnDash LMS in the left margin, click on Courses, and then hover over the course you’re developing to see the “Builder” link, as shown below.

-Likewise, if you’re developing your first course, a “Builder” tab will appear after navigating to Course > Add New.
+Likewise, if you’re developing your first course, a course “Builder” tab will appear after navigating to Course > Add New.

-The Course Builder function is a drag and drop tool that lets you organize and rearrange your course.
-For example, you can add new or existing lessons to a module, and then further break down each lesson into a topic.
+The Course Builder function is a drag and drop editor tool that lets you organize and rearrange your course structure and publish courses online faster.
+For example, you can add new lessons or existing lessons to a module, and then further break down each lesson into a topic.
 You can title each lesson, topic, and module and move them around to create hierarchies.

-LearnDash enables you to drip-feed content based on the number of days that’ve passed post-enrolment or based on specified dates.
-Drip-feeding content not only helps you guide your learners but it keeps them hooked while anticipating the next lesson or stage of your online course
+LearnDash enables course creators to drip-feed content based on the number of days that have passed post-enrolment or based on specified dates.
+Drip-feeding content from LearnDash lessons not only helps you guide your learners but it keeps them hooked while anticipating the next lesson or stage of your online course

 LearnDash Quizzes and Assignments are an inherent part of any e-learning course that’s worth its salt.
-They’re really easy to create in LearnDash.
+They’re really easy to create in the LearnDash LMS.

 First, go to the left margin where it says LearnDash LMS.
 Just underneath, you’ll see the Quizzes link.
 The nice thing about LearnDash is that they have an advanced quizzing feature that enables you to create a wide variety of question types, as shown below:

-But in addition to testing the learners’ knowledge, this feature can incorporate timers and question banks from which to recycle, as well as display customized messages based on the quiz responses.
+But in addition to testing the learners’ knowledge, this feature can incorporate timers and question banks from which to recycle, as well as display customized messages based on the LearnDash quiz responses.
 But the most avant-garde capability that I’ve encountered is that you can use any type of media (audio, video, and images) in the questions and answer options.

 That being said, if you’re after somewhat of a “blended” learning experience, you can incorporate assignments.
 Mind you, you’ll need someone who can view the assignments.
 But administering the grades are easy with LearnDash’s Gradebook feature.

 While quizzes and grades are certainly interactive, they’re not necessarily engaging in a way that will captivate your users.
-In order to do so, you need to invoke the spirit of competition among your users.
-And few better ways exist than Gamification, which borrows inherent elements of game-playing, such as “players”, competition, points, and badges, to engage learners in a way that naturally stimulates motivation.
-You can also transform your courses into full-fledged certifications and issue certificates.
+In order to do that, you need to invoke the spirit of competition among your users.
+And few better engagement triggers exist than Gamification, which borrows inherent elements of game-playing, such as “players,” competition, points, and badges, to engage learners in a way that naturally stimulates motivation.
+Learners can even “pay” for courses with points they earn.

-LearnDash also incorporates Social Learning, which involves peer-to-peer interaction, be it online or face-to-face.
+LearnDash also incorporates social learning, which involves peer-to-peer interaction, be it online or face-to-face.
 With LearnDash’s dynamic forums, learners can engage with each other both in public and private arenas to enhance their learning experience.

-Last but not least, LearnDash has introduced a new course-building feature called Focus Mode.
-By enabling focus mode, you eliminate all extraneous elements on the screen (desktop or mobile) so that your users can “focus” on nothing but the course itself.
+Last but not least, the LearnDash LMS has introduced a new course-building feature called Focus Mode.
+By enabling focus mode, you eliminate all extraneous elements on the screen (desktop or mobile) so that your LearnDash users can “focus” on nothing but the course itself.
 It creates a virtual learning environment that’s akin to the focused environments or interfaces seen on mobile apps.

 Then, under “General”, go to the Design & Content Elements section and enable focus mode.

-- How will my storefront look/present my offerings?
+How will my storefront look/present my offerings?

-- Do I want my courses to be fixed-price or subscription-based?
+Do I want my courses to be fixed-price or subscription-based?

-- What methods will I use to incentivize my buyers?
+What methods will I use to incentivize my buyers?

-Because LearnDash integrates with a vast assortment of plugins, the options are virtually limitless.
+Because LearnDash integrates with a vast assortment of third party plugins, the options are virtually limitless.

-- A storefront (e.g., WooCommerce, Samcart)
+- A storefront (e.g., WooCommerce, Samcart, ThriveCart)